sutapaa/CODEX-SALES-INSIGHTS/README.md

 After the launch of the product,they carried out a servay in those 10 cities & got responses from them,which will help their marketing team to raise brand awareness, gain market share & develop their product.

+🔧 Tools Used:
+🔸 Microsoft Excel: For data preparation, refinement, and creating impactful visuals.
+🔸 Microsoft PowerPoint: For crafting an engaging video presentation.

 🎯 Key Findings: